biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos-ledger-keplr.md

 ## Example Implementation

-Based on the overview above, let's now showcase a full example of how to implement signing transactions on Injective using Ledger + Keplr.
-Keep in mind that the example below takes into consideration that you are using the [Msgs](https://github.com/InjectiveLabs/injective-ts/blob/master/packages/sdk-ts/src/core/modules/msgs.ts#L60) interface exported from the `@injectivelabs/sdk-ts` package.
+Based on the overview above, let's now showcase a full example of how to implement signing transactions on Biyaliquid using Ledger + Keplr.
+Keep in mind that the example below takes into consideration that you are using the [Msgs](https://github.com/biya-coin/biyaliquid-ts/blob/master/packages/sdk-ts/src/core/modules/msgs.ts#L60) interface exported from the `@biya-coin/sdk-ts` package.

 ````typescript
 import {